Why are tyres dual marked ?

 When Blockley made the 600x21 Blockley tyre (on the advice of Michelin who told me they would be withdrawing this size) it was suggested that I ought to dual mark the Blockley so as not to be disadvantaged in the market place by the "Classic tyre wholesaler experts", and reluctantly I did so, calling it "525/600x21".
 When Coker subsequently copied many of my Blockley tyres ("monkey see, monkey do") in their attempt to shut the Blockley project down, they chose to call their copy of my tyre 550/600x21.

-The less tyre sizes you make, the less inventory is needed, and with all this double or more sizing giving the illusion of a wider range, the more profitable.
-And profitability is what it's all about, and it works even better by controlling the market as a few handful try to dominate the world.
-Blockley is the only company to have been started with a different ethos to all this, which is why we have come across so much pressure from those in charge of the Classic tyre market.
+The less tyre sizes you make, the easier stock managing becomes and less money tied up, and with all this double or more sizing giving the illusion of a wider range, the more profitable.
+And profitability is what it's all about, and it works even better by controlling the market as a few handful try so hard to dominate the marketplace.
+Blockley is the only company to have been started with a different ethos to all this, from a need to produce something truly wholesome, which is why we have come across so much pressure from all those in charge of the Classic tyre market.

-This same multisizing process works even better with inner tubes, where the range is now so multisize marked up that we had to make our own Blockley inner tubes, as we found the situation unacceptable, driven by profit and sometimes even "brand" rather than quality.
+This same multisizing process works even better with inner tubes, where the range is now so multisize marked - that we reluctantly had to produce our own Blockley inner tubes, as we found the situation unacceptable, driven by profit and sometimes even "brand" rather than quality.
 But that is another story.

 So when you see a multi size marked tyre, what size is it?
 A good rule of thumb is if a tyre has dual marking, the actual tyre it is the larger of the sizes quoted.
 So for example 550/600x18 is a straight 600x18 tyre out of the original 600x18 tyre mould.
 So as you can now appreciate, you cannot have 2 sizes of tyre in one tyre - or can you?